Urgent Appointments for Dental Emergencies

 Broken fillings, dental pain – Can i get this fixed?
-Please call us to find out about a same day appointment for your urgent dental issue.
+Please call us to find out about an urgent appointment for your dental emergency.
 In some cases we may be able to see you on the same day.

 Answers to frequently asked questions:

 Toothache can strike at any time and is often excruciatingly painful.
 It can be caused by a number of things including tooth decay, gum disease, wisdom teeth, trauma and cracked teeth.
 It may be made worse by contact with the affected tooth or area, or by changes in temperature e.g. with cold water against the tooth.
 If you are experiencing dental pain it is very important that you get it checked out by a dentist so they can determine the cause of the pain, help resolve it and help you maintain your teeth and gums to prevent further problems.

 At Merivale Dental Group we realise how painful these issues can be and so if you contact us with a toothache or other dental pain we will make every effort to see you on that day.

 In the meantime, there are a few things you can do to help keep yourself more comfortable.
 The best pain relief for toothaches and other dental pain is an anti-inflammatory painkiller such as ibuprofen which can be taken in combination with paracetamol.
 These are readily available from supermarkets and pharmacies – follow the directions on the packaging as taking too much can cause other problems.
 Oil of cloves does seem to help relieve some forms of dental pain when applied to the affected area.
 This can be purchased at most pharmacies, but again please use carefully and as directed as overuse can cause other problems.
 Topical anaesthetic gels such as Bonjella also help relieve some forms of dental pain and again this can be purchased at most pharmacies.
 It is important to realise that any of these are only temporary fixes designed to keep you comfortable until you can get in to see a dentist and have the cause of the problem treated.